gibranfsh/chatbot-study-case-telkom/README.md

 Feel free to contribute to this project by fixing existing bugs, adding new features, or improving documentation.
 Happy coding 🎉!

+## Note

+For this project, I am prioritizing the role of Backend Engineer.
+However, I am also very interested in and excited about Fullstack Engineering.
+If possible, I would love to work on both frontend and backend tasks to leverage my skills across the entire stack.

 ## Author

 -   Gibran Fasha Ghazanfar - [LinkedIn](https://www.linkedin.com/in/gibran-fasha-ghazanfar-22035319b/)